 Thank you for your email.
 We will respond as soon as possible.

-We are currently prioritizing three investment themes for 2021: 1) the ongoing recovery of the U.S. housing market, with an additional post-pandemic boost as people migrate to the suburbs and conduct more activities at home; 2) the intersection of technology and real estate; and 3) hospitality and travel-related companies – a.k.a. “epicenter" companies.
+We continue to prioritize three investment themes: 1) the ongoing recovery of the U.S. housing market, with an additional post-pandemic boost as people migrate to the suburbs and conduct more activities at home; 2) the intersection of technology and real estate (proptech); and 3) hospitality and travel-related companies – a.k.a. pandemic-related “epicenter" companies.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.